Rugby union in Queensland: Rugby becomes Queensland's premier football code

 Brisbane Grammar through Richard Powell Francis had switched to rugby in 1885 and while continuing to play both codes pushed for the other Independent Schools to also.
 The association of Independent Schools headmasters in 1887 by 1 voted to adopt rugby exclusively feeling it would best represent Queensland's interests not to play a code with "Victorian" in its name.
 As a result, the big schools of Brisbane Grammar, Ipswich Grammar and Toowoomba Grammar, once strongholds of Australian rules, helped establish rugby throughout the colony.
 The top-level Rugby competition begun by those schools continues in the local Great Public Schools' Association of Queensland (GPS) system to this day.

 Between 1885 and 1887, for the first time in the history of the colony, mainstream newspapers began to report rugby results first, followed by Victorian Association (Australian rules) and Anglo Football (soccer) and take a generally greater interest in rugby signalling the premier status of the code.

 The decisive blow to Victorian rules came after the decision to make the NSW v Queensland matches an annual fixture, and the visit of a British rugby team in 1888.
 Teams from New Zealand soon followed.
 Unable to provide comparable attractions, Victorian rules lost its grip on Brisbane (the last matches were played in 1890) and rugby union quickly spread throughout Queensland unopposed establishing strongholds in Toowoomba, Rockhampton, Maryborough, Gympie and Charters Towers.

+The first Northern Rugby Union competition trophy the Hardgrave Challenge Cup was introduced in 1887.
+It was won that year by Ipswich Rangers, and then Union Harriers in 1888.
+The Wallaroo club were champions in 1889 and 1890, thereby becoming the Cup's permanent owners.

 Townsville vs Charters Towers in 1895.
 Rugby rose dramatically in popularity in North Queensland in the 1890s after the collapse of the QFA.